 WISER’s UWB localization system is unique in its ability to operate reliably even in cluttered, complex settings like nuclear plants.
 It’s also uniquely easy to deploy and to arrange, allowing energy companies to manage security zoning, safety perimeters, and emergency location of personnel quickly and flexibly.
 This allows it to deliver affordable, precise localization of workers for safety and security applications even in energy settings.

 On-site staff, contractors, and visitors are given security badges equipped with WISER Tracker Tags.
-These tags are tracked in real time, and their coordinates are overlaid on a facility map or floorplan.
+WISER’s system locates these tags in real time and instantaneously displays their locations on a facility map or floorplan.
 Now, site managers can be notified immediately if anyone enters an unsafe or restricted zone.
-Site managers can also establish virtual perimeters over a map or floorplan.
-Using WISER’s REST API or other software integration, customers can translate perimeter violations into customized, real-time alerts.
-For instance, if a worker crosses into a dangerous zone, he or she could be instantaneously warned, or if a contractor or visitor enters a restricted zone, immediate alerts could be sent to site management or security.
+Site managers can also establish virtual perimeters simply by drawing boundary lines on a map in WISER’s software.
+Because these are controlled digitally, they can be created, removed, or adjusted at will in a matter of just moments.

 It’s also possible to locate and track nuclear waste or similarly sensitive assets.
 Because WISER’s system functions both indoors and out, it can be used to monitor material movement for containment or disposal even as it moves across a campus.